BenLorantfy-Archive/SimpleStore-Cloud-Storage/tests.md

 - Append &#10004; `&#10004;` or &#x2717; `&#x2717;` to the Test Name when it passes or fails.
 - Add Extra Notes if applicable

 Because this file is tracked by .git, the change history can also act as a record of test history which is handy.
+You can view the test history by going to [this link](https://github.com/BenLorantfy/SOA-A5/commits/master/tests.md)

 ## TEST DECK #1
 | Test Name                | N-001 &#x2717;                                                                                    |